ProxiBlue/m2-hyva-playwright/README.md

 You can watch this as it gives some more info on working: https://youtu.be/mz2zec4I18Q You can also see a run of the current tests here: https://asciinema.org/a/KWSqlCqKqU4XXDP25K0f17WWT

+## Acknowledgement

+This project was bootstrapped with [Eric Stanley's Playwright Framework](https://github.com/eric-stanley/playwright-framework).
+I had made quite a few changes how it works to accomodate my needs, and those are not upstream compatible with the original project, so this project now stands appart going forward.
+Credit to Eric for his work.